AlexisZamudioOrtega08/FASTAPI-API-EMPLOYEE/README.md

 ### The API (Timesheet) support the following operations:
-    READ: Return the list of timesheet entries.
+    READ: Return a json with timesheet entries.
     CREATE: Create a new timesheet entry.
 #### GET all timesheet entries